 A great option if you’re looking to save money is to trade editing services with other writers.
 If you have a group of writer friends, reach out and ask if anyone’s interested in exchanging scripts for editing!

-Never overlook the helpfulness of having a good friend read your script!
+Never overlook the helpfulness of having a good friend read your stuff!
 Even if your friends or family aren’t involved in the industry, they can still provide useful feedback and notice things you’ve missed in your writing.
 It’s always good to get fresh eyes on your projects.